Allenuzoma/INTRODUCTION-TO-JENKINS/README.md

 On main dashboard select "Manage Jenkins" and choose "Manage Plugins" menu item.

-On "Available" tab search for "Publish Over SSH" plugin and install it
+2. On "Available" tab search for "Publish Over SSH" plugin and install it

 3. Configure the job/project to copy artifacts over to NFS server.

+  First of all we have to generate our public and private key which will be crucial for the connection between Jenkins server and NFS server.
+  Extract the keys by entering the command on the Jenkins server CLI:

+        ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa

+   This command generates two rsa keys with 4096 bit size for stronger encryption and are stored in the .ssh directory

+   Private key: id_rsa (This will be used in the Publish over SSH section) public key: id_rsa.pub (This will be copied into the authorized key file located in the NFS server's .ssh directory)

+  The private key can be accessed using the command:

+      cat ~/.ssh/id_rsa

+  The public key can be accessed using the command:

+      cat ~/.ssh/id_rsa.pub

+  We will secure the private key and render it unaccessible to unauthorized users by modifying permissions on the jenkins server

+      chmod 600 ~/.ssh/id_rsa

   On main dashboard select "Manage Jenkins" and choose "Configure System" menu item.

 Scroll down to Publish over SSH plugin configuration section and configure it to be able to connect to your NFS server:

-1. Provide a private key (content of .pem file that you use to connect to NFS server via SSH/Putty)
+1. Provide a private key (content of .pem file that you use to connect to NFS server via SSH/Putty).
+The private key is
 2. Arbitrary name
 3. Hostname - can be private IP address of your NFS server
-4. Username - ec2-user (since NFS server is based on EC2 with RHEL 8)
+4. Username - ec2-user (since NFS server is based on EC2 with RHEL 8, would have been "ubuntu" if we were using an ubuntu ec2 server)
-5. Remote directory - /mnt/apps since our Web Servers use it as a mointing point to retrieve files from the NFS server
+5. Remote directory - /mnt/apps since our Web Servers use it as a mounting point to retrieve files from the NFS server

 Test the configuration and make sure the connection returns Success.